tobyhodges/rse22-workshop-carpentries-workbench/episodes/workbench.md

  - `instructors/` contains information useful for instructors such as instructor notes relevant for the overall lesson or extra exercises that could be useful for learners who would like an extra challenge
+ - `learners/` contains information that would be useful for learners such as a reference document and setup instructions.
+ - `profiles/` contain learner profiles for people who might find this lesson useful.
+This will help learners assess if the workshop is for them and help the instructors know what they can expect from their audience.

+Note that The Workbench recognises both Markdown and RMarkdown filetypes.

+::: callout

+### ... and the rest!

 Most of these are source files for the content of our new lesson, but a few are accompanying files primarily intended for the repository itself